DanielToby/bibbeys-work/README.md

 The site is built and deployed in the cloud using Netlify.
 Netlify automatically initializes a VM for building, which then executes node API calls to generate content.
 Commits to this repo queue redeploys, which also occur automatically.

-This combination of Gatsby, React, Contentful, and Netlify provides a powerful toolkit to build a unique and performant personal site, without the need for Josh to edit code, push breaking changes, or worry about a development environement on his computer.
+This combination of Gatsby, React, Contentful, and Netlify provides a powerful toolkit to build a unique and performant personal site, without the need for Josh to edit code, push breaking changes, or worry about a development environment on his computer.

 I completed this project in quarantine while waiting to start a new job.
 Josh, my roommate, needede a flashy site for his work as a multimedia designer.
 All in all, the only cost to us was the domain.